Credit card wars: AmEx Platinum takes on Chase Sapphire Reserve, Citi Prestige with increased perks for cardholders.

 You have to spend $3,000 in purchases in the first three months to get the points bonus and there’s a $75 annual membership fee.

-While there’s no one-size-fits-all best credit card for everyone, the top American Express cards offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.
+While there’s no one-size-fits-all ideal credit card for everyone, the top American Express cards offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.

 This credit card company was named the best in the U.S. by J.D.
 Power while American Express finished 2nd.